-The purpose of this policy is to set out for Board Members and employees of the Metropole the aim of limiting the Metropole exposure to bribery by:
+The purpose of this policy is to set out for Board Members and employees of Crest Hotels Group with the aim of limiting crest hotels exposure to bribery by:

 Training all employees and Board Members so that they can recognize and avoid the use of bribery by themselves and others;

 Encouraging its employees to be vigilant and to report any suspicion of bribery, providing them with suitable channels of communication and ensuring sensitive information is treated appropriately;